 Sex, Power, Money, Fame

-The four hungers that run the world are one energy stalled at its lowest gates.
-Why a force that cannot rise must discharge as ruin, and what becomes possible when it climbs.
+The four hungers that run the world are one energy stalled at the lowest gates.
+Why a force that cannot rise must discharge as ruin, and what becomes possible the moment it climbs.

-Sex, power, money, fame.
-Say the four words to anyone and they nod, because between them the four words explain almost every headline, every war, every betrayal, every fortune built and every life wrecked in the building.
-We treat them as four separate appetites, four different problems to be managed by four different sets of rules.
+Say the four words to anyone, sex, power, money, fame, and watch them nod, because between them those four words explain almost every headline, every war, every betrayal, every fortune built and every life wrecked in the building.
+We treat them as four separate appetites, four problems for four sets of rules.
 They are not four problems.
-They are four masks worn by a single force, and the force is the same one that, directed the other way, has produced every saint, every genius, and every act of grace the species has ever managed.
+They are four masks worn by one force, the same force that, turned the other way, has produced every saint, every genius, and every act of grace the species ever managed.
 The difference between a civilisation that tears itself apart and one that does not is not which appetites it has.
 It is where the energy behind them is allowed to go.

 These are not four hungers.
 They are one current, stalled at the bottom of the body, looking for the only exits a low gate allows.

-I have written elsewhere about the mechanics of that current, what rises through the spine when the deepest drive in the body is conserved and directed upward, in the essay on sexual transmutation.
-This essay sits on top of that one and asks a larger question.
+The mechanics of that current, what rises through the spine when the deepest drive in the body is conserved and directed upward, sit in the essay on sexual transmutation.
+This essay sits on top of that one and asks the larger question.
 If the current can rise, what happens to a person, and to a whole world, when it cannot?
-My claim is simple and, I think, exact.
+The claim is exact.
 The horrors of the world are not a moral failure that better preaching could fix.
 They are a hydraulic fact.
 A force that is generated and cannot climb does not disappear.
-It has to come out somewhere, and the somewheres it has are sex, power, money, and fame, taken in their distorted forms.
-The only real solution, the only one that has ever worked at the level of an individual and the only one that could ever work at the level of a species, is to move the energy up.
+It has to come out somewhere, and the somewheres a low gate allows are sex, power, money, and fame in their distorted forms.
+The only move that has ever worked, at the level of one person or of a species, is to send the energy up.

 One current, one ladder

-Begin with the architecture, briefly, because everything rests on it.
-The yogic tradition holds that there is a single creative energy seated at the base of the spine, the , and a single channel it travels, the , that runs from that base to the crown of the head.
-Along the channel sit seven gates, the , each one a centre in the body and a set of faculties in the mind.
-The current either rises through these gates or it stalls at one of them and discharges through it.
+Everything rests on the architecture, so begin there.
+The yogic tradition holds that a single creative energy sits coiled at the base of the spine, the , and travels a single channel, the , that runs from that base to the crown of the head.
+Along it sit seven gates, the , each a centre in the body and a set of faculties in the mind.
+The current either rises through these gates or stalls at one and discharges through it.
 That is the whole drama.

 You do not have to take the map on faith from the East, because the West drew the same ladder in the language of the brain.
-The neuroanatomist Paul MacLean spent his career on what he called the , the observation that the human skull holds three brains stacked in the order evolution built them.
+The neuroanatomist Paul MacLean spent his career on the , the observation that the human skull holds three brains stacked in the order evolution built them.
 At the base sits the reptilian complex, the brainstem, concerned with one thing only: survival, territory, the reflex to fight, flee, or seize.
 Wrapped around it is the limbic system, the seat of raw emotion and appetite, of pleasure and rage and the drive to mate and to dominate.
-And over both sits the neocortex, and at its front the prefrontal cortex, the late and fragile organ of reason, foresight, empathy, and self-restraint, the part that can hold a longer horizon than the next reward.
-Higher still, deep in the geometric centre of the head, sits the pineal, the organ the inner traditions always pointed to as the seat of the highest seeing, which I have written about in full in the pineal gland essay.
+Over both sits the neocortex, and at its front the prefrontal cortex, the late and fragile organ of reason, foresight, empathy, and restraint, the part that holds a longer horizon than the next reward.
+Higher still, in the geometric centre of the head, sits the pineal, the organ the inner traditions always named the seat of the highest seeing, treated in full in the pineal gland essay.

 The law of the dammed river